hk-mars/mona-lisp/README.md

 # monalisp
-a lisp based language, which is design-hackable, elegant, data-hackable,
+a elegant, design-hackable and data-hackable lisp-based language.

 ## Ideas